 To help you visualize how each drill works, I’ve written out a step-by-step process for setting up the drill and running through each one.

-There’s also an image or video in each section displaying how the drill works.
+Each section also has an image or video displaying how the drill works.

 Take the time to go through these drills, understand what they are asking you to do, and get out there and start using them in training sessions.